-- 1. Figure 5.2 is an illustration of the main gas valve, venturi and blower assembly for the PUREFIRE boiler. - 2.
-Do not make adjustments to the gas valve without instrumentation to measure carbon dioxide (CO_2) and carbon monoxide (CO) emissions in the exhaust vent pipe. - Turning the throttle screw clockwise will decrease the gas flow (decreasing CO2) and turning it counterclockwise will increase the gas flow rate (increasing CO2).
+- 1. Figure 5.2 is an illustration of the main gas valve, venturi and blower assembly for the PUREFIRE® boiler. - 2.
+Do not make adjustments to the gas valve without instrumentation to measure carbon dioxide (CO2) and carbon monoxide (CO) emissions in the exhaust vent pipe. - 3.
+Turning the throttle screw clockwise will decrease the gas flow (decreasing CO_2) and turning it counterclockwise will increase the gas flow rate (increasing CO2).
 Markings adjacent to the throttle screw show + and - indicating this operation. - a.
 Throttle adjustments should be made only at full input rate with the other burner off. - b.
 The exhaust emissions should be checked with both burners in operation to assure correct operation. - c.
 See Section 9, Start-Up Procedure for specific information about commissioning and adjusting the boiler. - 4.
-The recommended CO2 settings are given in table 5.5.
-In no case should the boiler be allowed to operate with CO emissions higher than 200 ppm.
+The recommended CO2 settings are given in Table 5.5.
+In no case should the boiler be allowed to operate with CO emissions higher than 150 ppm. - 5.
+Refer to Section 3.
+Venting and Air Inlet Piping for information on obtaining exhaust vent samples from this boiler.